twdtech/kalicmd/README.md

-# kalicmd
+# KaliCMD

-Kali Linux command line for windows
+A windows command line in the style of the Linux command line